t-makaro/animatplot/docs/source/api.rst

 combinations of blocks.

-In general, these functions will take some data to be animated, some parameters to tell animatplot what to do, then dictionarys of parameters to pass to the underlying blocks.
+In general, these functions will take some data to be animated, some parameters to tell animatplot what to do, then dictionaries of parameters to pass to the underlying blocks.

 .. warning::